Gaggia Classic Pro Review. Still The Best in 2022?

 Gaggia Classic Pro – Best Home Espresso Machine for Espresso Quality?

-It’s very impossible to give a humble answer to this seemingly humble matter, as it’s far more complex than it may sound.
-When it comes to espresso coffee quality at this kind of price, I think both the Sage Bambino Plus and the Gaggia Classic Pro are about the perfect you’re going to get (unless you go for used or reconditioned) but which one is best, depends.
+It’s literally impossible to give a humble answer to this seemingly humble matter, as it’s far more complex than it may sound.
+When it comes to espresso coffee quality at this sort of price, I think both the Sage Bambino Plus and the Gaggia Classic Pro are about the perfect you’re going to get (unless you go for used or reconditioned) but which one is best, depends.

-Mainly it depends on the user.
+Generally it depends on the user.
 In the hands of the total beginner home barista, I think the Sage machines take the lead.
 The PID temp control, auto low pressure pre-infusion & overpressure valve set to 9 bars make this machine execute incredibly well straight out of the box in lesser trained hands.

 Milk texture is a similar story to espresso coffee quality, in that it depends on the user, even more so in truth when it comes to milk texture.

-There’s a trick to steaming with the Classic Pro, which is truly to turn the steam switch on and then only wait for around 7 or 8 seconds (it may take longer if you’re not in the UK, due to power differences) before opening up the steam to purge the wand, and then getting on with steaming the milk.
-Once you’ve got this down (you’ll just need to find the sweet spot with your machine, it may be 9 or 10 seconds for example), it’s truly a case of getting the hang of the jug position and so on.
+There’s a trick to steaming with the Classic Pro, which is really to turn the steam switch on and then only wait for around 7 or 8 seconds (it may take longer if you’re not in the UK, due to power differences) before opening up the steam to purge the wand, and then getting on with steaming the milk.
+Once you’ve got this down (you’ll just need to find the sweet spot with your machine, it may be 9 or 10 seconds for example), it’s just a case of getting the hang of the jug position and so on.

 See my Gaggia Classic Pro milk-steaming tutorial below, for more on this.